Maximal Ordinal Two-Factorizations: Related Work

 \section{Related Work}

 In this work, we consider a method that represent the objects in a low number of dimensions which condense multiple merged attributes.
 A commonly applied approach with the same fundamental idea is principal component analysis~\cite{Pearson.1901}, which is a method that minimizes the average squared distances from the data points to a line.
 An example for a principal component analysis projection is depicted in \cref{fig:dataset}.
 For an extensive survey on dimensional reduction methods, we refer the reader to Espadoto et al.~\cite{Espadoto.2021}.
+A comparison of principal component analysis with the methods from formal concept analysis was described by Spangenberg and Wolff~\cite{Spangenberg.1991}.

 Our work is located in the research area formal concept analysis~\cite{fca-book} (FCA).
 One well-researched way to apply dimensionality reduction in FCA is Boolean factor analysis ~\cite{Keprt.2004,Keprt.2006,Belohlavek.2007,Belohlavek.2010,Boeck.1988}.
 Thereby, the incidence relation is represented by families of incident attribute and object subsets.
 This idea is highly related to the notion of a formal concept in FCA.
-Based on this, Ganter and Glodeanu propose in \cite{Ganter.2012} to group multiple Boolean factors into many-valued factors.
+Based on this method, Ganter and Glodeanu propose in \cite{Ganter.2012} to group multiple Boolean factors into many-valued factors.
 One research direction that they consider to be of special interest is grouping them into ordinal factors, which is the direction we follow in this work.
 The same authors also demonstrate~\cite{Glodeanu.2013} that the research method is useful in application.
 The theory was also lifted to the triadic case~\cite{Glodeanu.2013_3} and graded data \cite{Glodeanu.2014}.
+In our previous work~\cite{greedy_duerr}, we propose an algorithm to greedily compute ordinal factors in large formal contexts.
+In a broader sense, the discovery of substructures, such as induced contranominal scales~\cite{contranominals} or ordinal motifs~\cite{Hirth.2023} is an often-considered problem in the context of structural investigations in formal concept analysis.

-The methods developed in this paper can be considered dual to the \textsc{DimDraw}-algorithm\cite{dimdraw}.
-In both approaches, two linear orders are sought-after to represent the dataset which is done using a connection to a bipartite graph.
+The methods developed in this paper can be considered dual to the \textsc{DimDraw}-algorithm~\cite{dimdraw}.
+In both approaches, two linear orders are sought-after to represent the dataset which is done using a connection to a bipartite subgraph.